Lincolnshire bagpipes: Description

 In 1407 we find possibly the earliest reference to bagpipes in Lincolnshire: "It is right well that Pilgrims have with them both singers and pipers."
-Bales added a note in the margin: "Well spoken, my Lord, for the Lincolnshire Bagpipes".
+John Bale added a note in the margin: "Well spoken, my Lord, for the Lincolnshire Bagpipes".

-Michael Drayton (1563–1631) writes in Polyolbion: "Bean belly, Leicestershire her attribute doth bear.
+Michael Drayton (1563–1631) writes in Poly-Olbion: "Bean belly, Leicestershire her attribute doth bear.
 And Bells and Bagpipes next, belong to Lincolnshire."

 Sometime prior to 1662, Thomas Fuller had written: "I behold these as most ancient, because a very simple sort of music, being little more than an oaten pipe improved with a bag, wherein the imprisoned wind pleadeth melodiously for the enlargement thereof.
 It is incredible with what agility it inspireth the heavy heels of the country clowns, overgrown with hair and rudeness, probably the ground-work of the poetical fiction of dancing satyrs.
 This bagpipe, in the judgement of the rural Midas's, carrieth away the credit from the harp or Appollo himself; and most persons approve the blunt bagpipe above the edge-tool instruments of drums and trumpets in our civil dissensions."

 Several commentators note the enthusiasm of Lincolnshire people for the bagpipes.
 The 1817 A Complete collection of English proverbs, predating the believed extinction of the pipes, notes of the "Lincolnshire bagpipes" that they are so named because, "Whether because the people here do more delight in the bagpipes than others, or whether they are more cunning in playing upon them; indeed the former of these will infer the latter."

 The pipes were often noted in period literature as a simile for unpleasant noise, and an 1875 commentator noted that in his time the term "Lincolnshire bagpipes" was a local colloquialism for the croaking of frogs.
 A 1933 publication also describes them as "a particularly clumsy instrument emitting a doleful and monotonous sound."

 A description from 1885 refers to bagpipes, extant in Lincolnshire, as having only one drone, and Addison's interpretation maintains this attribute.